Ivan-Kholod/AI-Agent-Chat-Bot/README.md

 # AI-Agent-Chat-Bot

-Building a comprehensive financial markets chatbot that will potentially offer as a service.
+Building a comprehensive financial markets chatbot that will have access to the latest data from multiple sources using a fusion of different LLMS.

-Will be experimenting with LLM fusion.
+Will be experimenting with:

-No further detiails before branding and other business setups.
+  -LLM fusion.
+  -Optimal pricing based off of user token usage and access to information fees if applicable (Example: Reuters subscription).
+  -Removing LLM hollucination if applicable.